furoTmark/furoTmark.github.io/_posts/2021-12-29-Firestore-Credential-Initialization-With-AppSettings.md

 }
 ```

 These values are set from my build process.
-For development, using the _appsettings.Development.json_ file, I insert the values.
-This file should not be checked in to source control (git,svn,etc).
+For development, I am using the _appsettings.Development.json_ file, I insert the values.
+This file should not be checked into source control (git, svn, etc).

-Next I created a new helper class that reads these values from the appsettings.json file and can create the necessary json string for intializing the firestore client.
+Next, I created a new helper class that reads these values from the appsettings.json file and can make the necessary JSON string for initializing the Firestore client.

 ```csharp
 public class FirestoreCredentialInitializer